amygdala/amygdala.github.io/_posts/2019-05-03-automl-tables.md

 <p></p>

 ...and a histogram of the input features that were of most importance.
 This histogram is kind of interesting: it suggests that `payment_type` was most important.
-(My guess: people are more likely to tip if they're putting the fare on a credit card, where a tip is automatically suggested; and cash tips tend to be underrported).
+(My guess: people are more likely to tip if they're putting the fare on a credit card, where a tip is automatically suggested; and cash tips tend to be underreported).
 It looks like the pickup and dropoff info was not that informative, though information about trip distance, and the pickup/dropoff cross, were a bit more so.

 <figure>
 <a href="/images/feature_impt.png" target="_blank"><img src="/images/feature_impt.png" width="90%"/></a>